 When I write a piece of content for a client, I define my controlling idea.
 It keeps me from drifting into confusion.

-Repeating the same ideas over and over again in a disciplined manner is how you cut through the clutter and solidify your what and why in your customer’s mind.
+Repeating the same ideas over and over again in a disciplined manner is how you cut through the clutter and solidify your “what” and “why” in your customer’s mind.
 It’s an exercise of memorization and repetition.
 And it works every time.

 This is the how the human brain works.
 People long to have messages simplified.
 Not because they’re lazy, but because the brain’s function is to take information and organize it in such a way that leads to action.
 If you do that work for your customers, they’ll stay engaged and follow your call to action.